GrimReaperG/exercises/README.md

 You will be primarily evaluated on the following points:

-- Functional correctness
+- Functional correctness.
-- Implementation clarity and extensibility
+- Implementation clarity and extensibility.
-- Performance-mindedness
+- Performance-mindedness, if applicable.
-- Thoroughness of tests, if applicable
+- Thoroughness of tests, if applicable.

 Good luck!